Explore postgraduate research

 Normally, the minimum entrance requirement for admission to the PhD is a degree with Second Class Honours (Upper Division) in an appropriate field, or equivalent (e.g., 3.5/4.0 in a GPA system).
 It is preferable that you hold a master’s degree in the chosen area of study as well.
 Students are also expected to have facility in research languages requisite for the project proposed.

 The PhD programme can be finished in 36 months of full-time study or 72 months of part-time study, with completed theses assessed by viva voce examination.
-Accepted students will be admitted initially to the MTh programme, to upgrade by viva to the PhD programme after either one year (for full-time students) or two years (for part-time students) of study.
+Students are admitted to a PhD programme, subject to annual progression exercises (APEs).
 Distance-based students are expected to come to campus at least once a year for our annual postgraduate research conference (normally held at the end of June), or more frequently at the discretion of their supervisor.
 Non-UK/EU students who wish to study residentially must secure a Tier 4 student visa.

 Apply for a Postgraduate Research Programme

 Download a postgraduate research programme application form here.
 All postgraduate research applications should be sent to Postgraduate Administrator Pavla Slugenova (email@example.com).
 Pav can also be of help to you if you have any questions about the PGR application process.

 Applications for research degrees are considered three times per year by our Research Applications Committee.
 Deadlines for applications are 1 October, 15 January, and 1 May, with the committee typically meeting within three weeks of the deadline.

 Along with the application form, all applicants are to submit the following supporting documents: